MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/newline-element-for-customitem-for-groupby-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/23/2021
 ms.topic: reference
-title: NewLine Element for CustomItem for GroupBy (Format)
+title: NewLine Element for CustomItem for GroupBy
-description: NewLine Element for CustomItem for GroupBy (Format)
+description: NewLine Element for CustomItem for GroupBy
 ---
-# NewLine Element for CustomItem for GroupBy (Format)
+# NewLine Element for CustomItem for GroupBy

 Adds a blank line to the display of the control.
 This element is used when defining how a new group of objects is displayed.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-GroupBy Element for View (Format)
+- GroupBy Element
-CustomControl Element for GroupBy (Format) CustomEntries Element for CustomControl for GroupBy (Format) CustomEntry Element for CustomControl for GroupBy (Format) CustomItem Element for CustomEntry for GroupBy (Format) NewLine Element for CustomItem for GroupBy (Format)
+- CustomControl Element
+- CustomEntries Element
+- CustomEntry Element
+- CustomItem Element
+- NewLine Element

 ## Syntax